Our final news roundup and information overload hour.

 She actually lives in Pennsylvania.

-He chooses to go to the city because she refuses to listen to her boss.
+She chooses to go to the city because she refuses to listen to her boss.

-And it's inevitable when it's Yeah, it's pretty full now.
+Yeah, it's pretty full now.

 There's a lot of homeless now.

-There's a lot of homeless on the subway, a lot of rats on the platforms, the trains are a mess.
+There's a lot of homeless on the subway.

-And you know, people are getting murdered, stabbed.
+And, you know, people are getting murdered, stabbed.

 You just have to have your eyeballs open.

-We're not gonna, you know, prosecute anything.
+We're not going to, you know, prosecute anything.

 So that's my bigger fear.

-Well that answer your question, Don.
+Does that answer your question, Don?

 That way now.